-If you’re reading this, you most likely have (or are planning to have) a side hustle that you want to want to turn into a full-time business.
+If you’re reading this, you most likely have (or are planning to have) a side hustle that you want to want to turn into a full-time, profitable business.
 That’s the dream, right?
 Running your own business, making sweet moolah doing something you love.
 I’ll take four.

 1. Plan, plan, plan

 If you just start hacking away at your hobby business and hoping for the best, you probably aren’t going to get very far in a hurry.
 You need to set goals of how much you need to earn and when in order to quit your full-time job.
 You don’t have to wait until you’re making precisely the same as your full-time job, but it should be about 70% so you can cover necessary expenses.
 Then when you free up your time, you can quickly scale to cover that extra 30%.

 2. Be prepared to have no spare time for ages

 Before you commit to going full-time in your side hustle, you should have a little funeral for your evenings and weekends.

 ‘We are gathered here today to mourn the loss of leisure time.
 Lazy weekends having BBQs with friends, chilled-out evenings watching bad reality TV, Sunday morning sleep-ins, and dinners at the pub with friends: it was fun while it lasted, but you’re dead to me now.
 Good-bye!’ *dramatic sob into a lace-edged hanky*

 Starting a small business when you have a full-time job is a huge commitment and not one you should enter into if you like having a social life.
 In the beginning, a side hustle takes up a lot of your spare time, so be prepared to sacrifice Friday nights at the pub and weekend Netflix binges.